RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 The closure of the ticket serves as the trigger for this workflow.
 As soon as the ticket is closed, the Logic App takes over and executes a crucial action:

-**Customer Solution Delivery:** an email will be send to the customer, containing the comprehensive solution to their ticketed issue.
+**Customer Solution Delivery:** An email will be send to the customer, containing the comprehensive solution to their ticketed issue.

 ![Workflow](/assets/images/logic-apps/01-workflow-animation.gif)